hanishkvc/prgs-docs-spreadsheetkvc/README.md

   size of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.

-	* so one could theoretically have a huge number of rows and columns.

-		* use :irb [numOfRows] or :ira [numOfRows] to add rows before or after current row

-		* use :icb [numOfCols] or :ica [numOfCols] to add cols before or after current col

-		* Look further down for details. [numOfCols] indicates that numOfCols is optional.
+	From within the program one could use one of the :irb or :ira or :icb or :ica commands to increase the size of the spreadsheet, as needed.
+Look further down for details.

 * support range operations (rcmds) which allow manipulating multiple cells easily using simple commands.